Important notice regarding the sailing

 Traveling from Denmark to Iceland

-All passengers traveling to Iceland need to have a negative negative PCR test not older than 72 hour before boarding.
-This negative test needs to be show upon arrival in Iceland.
+- Passengers traveling to Iceland (born earlier than 2005) and passengers that do not have the vaccine - need to have a negative PCR test not older than 72 hour before boarding.
+The test has to be show upon arrival in Iceland.
+A quick test is not accepted.

-Passengers will also be tested for COVID-19 in Denmark/Hirtshals before boarding MS Norröna.
+- All passengers will be tested for COVID-19 in Denmark/Hirtshals before boarding MS Norröna.
 The price for the test is DKK 390.
-All passengers will get an email before traveling with information about registration and payment.
+Order and pay for the test corona.smyrilline.com.

 Traveling from Iceland to Denmark

-When traveling from Iceland to Denmark, Norröna stops on the Faroe Islands for a few hours.
-Passengers who have Denmark as destination, cannot go ashore but need to stay onboard.
+When traveling from Iceland to Denmark, Norröna has a short stop in the Faroe Islands.
+Passengers, cannot go ashore but need to stay onboard.

 Passengers who have met the Faroe Islands' requirements for the purpose of the journey are to be regarded as passengers between the Faroe Islands and Denmark, therefore they do not need a test before entering Denmark.